 This is the secret weapon that has made Coaching For Profits such a success.
 It’s not just the 1-on-1 coaching or the course content—those are extremely important—but it’s the environment of support and accountability that propels students to high stakes at speeds they never thought possible.

 We’ve used the power of our community to build one of the most advanced training courses on the market.
 I’d like to take a moment to walk you through what’s inside our Coaching For Profits course right now…

 Fast-track the path to high stakes with the accountability of elite coaching, the security of a full stake, and the motivation of an unshakable community.

 Poker Detox CFP is a training system which sequentially covers all the concepts in my training arsenal, starting with the most basic and culminating with the most advanced material I have ever published.

-The Almanac is our most in-depth data analysis research.
-It combines bet-size and textural MDA over many lines and player profiles.
-It’s the most potent method for developing world class bluff catching ability.
-It has become our focus for advanced training with our students.
+The Ether Almanac is our most in-depth data analysis research.
+It combines bet-size and textural mass data analysis over many lines, formations, and player profiles.
+It’s the most potent method for developing world-class bluff catching ability, and it has become our focus for advanced training with our students.

 Upon successful completion of initial basic training, students will be deployed into real games on a full stake.
 Beginning in Division 1 of our 4 Division Model, students will unlock access to more advanced content as they prove themselves as winners and move from low stakes into higher stakes and higher divisions.
-Students gain access to “The Almanac” once they reach Division 2.
+Students gain access to Ether Ultimate once they reach Division 2.

 What’s in the course